xinz/jsonschex/README.md

 JSONSchex is a [JSON Schema specification](https://json-schema.org/specification) implementation in Elixir.
 It fully supports [Draft 2020-12](https://json-schema.org/draft/2020-12) and latest specifications, and its design focuses on practical performance.

+## Features

+- Implements [JSON Schema Draft 2020-12](https://json-schema.org/draft/2020-12) in full, including all core, applicator, validation, unevaluated, and content vocabulary keywords
+- Passes 100% of the [official JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) for Draft 2020-12
+- Designed for performance and simplicity: compile a schema once into an executable `Schema` struct, then validate data repeatedly with no repeated parsing overhead

 ## Installation

 ```elixir